Most Common Types of Head-On Collision InjuriesTrusted Content

 Other Head Injuries

 Traumatic brain injuries (TBIs) are one of the most common injuries in a car accident.
 According to the CDC, car accidents are responsible for 18.7% of all brain-injury related deaths.
 Head injuries are particularly serious because they may not always be immediately apparent.
+It takes time to diagnose things like post-concussion syndrome after a car accident.

 Head injuries may also have more permanent effects.
 A person who survives a head-on collision with only minor physical injuries may still have a serious head injury.
 For example, a coup-contrecoup brain injury involves bleeding on both sides of the brain caused by external trauma and the brain’s own movement within the skull.